Ecological Restoration Using Biochar

 Biochar reactor and landscape restoration project on Maui (credit: Thomas Howe/Haleakala Biochar)

 The Maui-based company is located on the slopes of Mount Haleakala, the massive volcanic crater set aside in 1916 as a national monument under the Antiquities Act.
-Their biochar is used in agricultural, home garden, land restoration, and storm water filtration projects to help regenerate soil fertility.
-Removing the Eucalyptus and converting their chipped residues into biochar has allowed for restoration of native forests where they once had grown.
-The revitalized Hawaiian forests have become new habitat for endangered wildlife including the endemic Hawaiian honeycreepers.
+Their biochar is used in agricultural, home garden, forest restoration, and storm water filtration projects to help regenerate soil fertility and rejuvenate water supplies to dry creeks.
+Removing the Eucalyptus and converting their chipped residues into biochar has allowed for restoration of native trees where once they had flourished.
+The revitalized forests have become new habitat for endangered wildlife including the endemic Hawaiian honeycreepers.
 Streams once dry, having being desiccated by the Eucalyptus, have begun to flow once again.

 Restoring balance to any damaged landscape, river, or marine environment requires the application of ecological principals; developing 'buy-in' from affected individuals or communities; and managing the process to realize the best chance of long-term success.
 When this approach is followed, the results can be remarkable and offer hope for even further recovery.
 The Company's founders follow a mindful motto coined by the environmental writer Wendell Berry: